karanewell/BellaBeatCaseStudy/READMEwithGoogle.md

 * Tableau
 ### 3.3 Cleaning & Manipulation

 INITIAL Observations - if automatically tracked - several user's data was set to 0 across several days for step count.
+In the time span of the participants there were many rows and dates note included in the sleep data.

 For the purpose of this case study I will be looking at daily habits and consumer usage along with hourly data provided from the participants.
-If company finds minute details are necessary the team can create a plan to move forward with examining at a later date.
+If the company finds minute details are necessary the team can create a plan to move forward with examining at a later date.

 I started my process by creating two new Google spreadsheet files and naming them "dailyActivity_all" and "hourlyActivity_all" respectively.
-I cleaned the date columns by ensuring the tabs each had the mm/dd/yyyy format and separated date and time in the hourly spreadsheet.
+I cleaned the date columns by ensuring the tabs each had the mm/dd/yyyy format and separated date and time into two separate columns in the hourly spreadsheet.

+There were a handful of label title inconsistencies which I proceeded to update: Moderate vs Fairly, Light vs Lightly, and SedentaryMinutes vs SedentaryActiveMinutes

+The hourly spreadsheet includes: steps, calories, and intensity

 From there I created a weekday column to better assist with my trend analysis later on.